FanofAiden/COMP-3005-FP/README.md

              1. this allows admin to see available rooms
 3. This calls the `register_member()` function where users can register and be created in the database

+<br> Member Functions <br>
+<br> Member's can register as a new member or sign in using their ID alone.
+They are able to view their signed up classes and classes to sign up as well as achievements in their fitness journey.
+They can see their on file Health Statistics and they are able to update personal info aswell.
+All avaiable classes are displayed to the member when they navigate through the menu and are prompted to enter the id of the course they would like to enroll in. <br>

 Documentation:<br>
 `getAllStudents()` - function that retrieves and displays all records from the students table <br>